gaelrenoux/gaston/README.md

 Then, the Engine calls an improver on this initial schedule.
 The improver will generate the lazy-list of improving schedules.
 There are two improvers implemented, GreedySlotImprover and TabuSearchSlotImprover.
 Only the first one is currently being used.

-Some vocabulary:
-- Planning is when we decide which topic is on which slot.
-It does NOT include assigning persons to those topics or checking score.
-It does however require we check that mandatory persons are availabe.
-  - Therefore, a planning is a schedule with no one assigned apart from the mandatory persons.
-- Assignment is when we assign persons to an existing planning.
-- Scheduling is doing both.
-- A partial schedule is a schedule where only the planning is done, most persons are not assigned yet.

 Then, the lazy-list starts being generated.
 A generation step starts from the latest generated schedule, and procedes with the following steps:
 - Figure out all neighbours of the latest schedule in the planning spaces.
 Neighbours are plannings that we can get from that schedule by adding or dropping a topic, or swapping two topics.